Overcoming Travel Buyer’s Inertia or Hesitation

 Travel decisions involve significant emotional and financial investment.
 Common booking objections often stem from concerns about:

-- Financial commitment and value for money (image of their ideal trip/vacation)
+- financial commitment and value for money (image of their ideal trip/vacation)

-- Safety and security in unfamiliar destinations (fear)
+- safety and security in unfamiliar destinations (fear)

-- Fear of making the wrong choice (confidence)
+- fear of making the wrong choice (confidence)

-- Timing and scheduling uncertainties (acceptable/ideal itineraries)
+- timing and scheduling uncertainties (acceptable/ideal itineraries)

-- Trust in service providers (brand confidence)
+- trust in service providers (brand confidence)

-- Group and peer pressures (for family or group travel)
+- group and peer pressures (for family or group travel)

-By creating content that specifically targets these pain points, you may significantly improve their conversion rates.
+By creating content that specifically targets these pain points, you may significantly improve your booking conversion rates.
 You’ll need to review how your web content/landing pages contend with all the above issues.
 Will you need adjustments only and some new content, or is your brand/value proposition and sales offers getting in the way?

 If you’re failing on all fronts, your brand is either very weak or your offers/packages just aren’t relevant to your current audience.